Kai-LZB/Convolutional-Neural-Network-for-QA-Pair-Selection/README.md

 data\raw\
 data\cached\

-Question pair files are supposed to be put in "data\raw\". (for copyright reason, I will only release them if granted)
+Question pair files and stop word file(named "stop_words") are supposed to be put in "data\raw\". (for copyright reason, I will only release them if granted)

 During execution, several files and folders will be automatically generated: log\